IP to VPN Database

 • enumerated-vpn.csv - VPN IPs detected by Exit Node Enumeration

-• assumed-vpn.csv - Assumed VPN IPs
+• assumed-vpn.csv - Assumed VPN IPs, lots of false positives

 #enumerated-vpn.csv - VPN IPs detected by Exit Node Enumeration